Your No.1 Choice For Parish Noticeboards in Brownhills

 Parish Notice Board Installation In Brownhills, West Midlands

-Brownhills is a town and former administrative middle in the Metropolitan Borough of Walsall, West Midlands, England.
-A few miles south of Cannock Chase and near to the large Chasewater reservoir, it is 6 miles (9.7 km) northeast of Walsall, a similar distance southwest of Lichfield and 13 miles (20.9 km) miles north-northwest of Birmingham.
-It is ration of the Aldridge-Brownhills parliamentary constituency and neighbours the large suburban villages of Pelsall and Walsall Wood.
-Before boundary changes in 1974, it was in the county of Staffordshire.
+Brownhills is a town and former administrative centre in the Metropolitan Borough of Walsall, West Midlands, England.
+A few miles south of Cannock Chase and near to the large Chasewater reservoir, it is 6 miles (9.7 km) northeast of Walsall, a thesame distance southwest of Lichfield and 13 miles (20.9 km) miles north-northwest of Birmingham.
+It is portion of the Aldridge-Brownhills parliamentary constituency and neighbours the large suburban villages of Pelsall and Walsall Wood.
+It lies within the boundaries of the historic county of Staffordshire.